HaileySchmidt26/rangeland_agbd_model/README.md

 ---
 ## 📜 License
-This project is licensed under the MIT license.
+This project is licensed under the CC-BY-4.0 license.
 Please see LICENSE for more details.

 ---
 ## 📬 Contact